Canada’s Patented Medicines Prices Review Board (PMPRB) has published draft guidelines for stakeholder consultation.

 - Under the guidelines, patentees would have flexibility to vary their pricing from year to year, provided it remains below the MLP and MRP, as applicable.

 - Grandfathered medicines are subject to an MLP test but not the MRP test.
 The MLP for grandfathered medicines is the lower of the MIP for the PMPRB11 countries for which sales data has been reported, and the maximum ceiling price as calculated under the previous version of the guidelines (the federal government comments that the MIP is considered to be consistent with Canada’s responsibility to pay its fair share for global pharmaceutical innovation).
-The MLP may also be adjusted by CPI in certain circumstance
+The MLP may also be adjusted by CPI in certain circumstances.

 Because of current limitations in data capture and reporting on volume per indication, the PMPRB considered and rejected indication-specific pricing.
 The draft guidelines adopt the approach of a single price ceiling across multiple indications.